 Certificates for accessing the network

-You can also get a jump start on your post-graduation MIT email from the Alumni Association by registering for your Infinite Connection account during your first semester on campus.
+You can also get a jump start on your post-graduation MIT email from the Alumni Association by registering for your Infinite Connection account.

 Canvas and WebSIS

 Canvas is MIT’s online cloud-based Learning Management System (LMS) that brings instructors, students, and course content together in online course sites.

 WebSIS is MIT's online student information system.
 Use WebSIS to view your course schedule, pre-register for classes, view your grades, and update your personal information.
 When you use WebSIS, you need to identify yourself with your MIT certificates.